 Hurlocker was ordained in 1964 and served pastorates in Lutheran churches at Reedsville and Carlisle, Pa., before joining the Tressler-Lutheran Service Associates staff in 1972 as executive of the Division for Enrichment Services.
 He was among the first executive appointees during the Raun regime.
-He is the only senior staff member in 1994 to have served under three Tressler presidents: James J. Raun (1972-76), acting president H. Leslie Bishop (1976-77), and Harold Haas (1977-85).
+He is the only senior staff member in 1996 to have served under three Tressler presidents: James J. Raun (1972-76), acting president H. Leslie Bishop (1976-77), and Harold Haas (1977-85).

 Hurlocker received a master's degree in counseling and human relations from Shippensburg University and in 1990 was awarded an honorary Doctor of Divinity degree by Susquehanna University.
 A former president of the Cumberland County Office of Aging Advisory Board and the Carlisle Area School District Board of Education, he has been associated in various capacities with the North American Council on Adoptable Children, the National Council on Family Relations, and Lutheran Immigration and Refugee Service, whose 50th anniversary celebration he chaired in 1989.
+In the mid 1990s he would be elected to the Carlisle Hospital Board of Directors, an auspicious opportunity as the health-care field experienced tumultuous changes and Tressler entered into its first joint projects with acute-care institutions.

-Thomas Hurlocker cuts apples for children served by Tressler-Lutheran Service Associates during the AnLac airlift in 1975.
+Thomas Hurlocker cuts apples for children served by Tressler-Lutheran Service Associates during the An Lac airlift in 1975.

-The mid-1980s world in which Hurlocker assumed the Tressler presidency was rocked by international military incidents (Granada, 1983; Lebanon, 1983; Libya, 1986; Panama, 1989; and the Persian Gulf, 1990).
+The mid 1980s world in which Hurlocker assumed the Tressler presidency was rocked by international military incidents (Granada, 1983; Lebanon, 1983; Libya, 1986; Panama, 1989; and the Persian Gulf, 1990).
 It was also the period of the Iran-contra scandal, the collapse of the Berlin Wall, and the subsequent demise of the Soviet Union (1991).